openl2m/openl2m/docs/installation/openl2m.rst

   ...
   Checking connectivity... done.

-**Install Python Packages**
+**Install Packages in Python Virtual Environment**

+We will install the required Python packages in a virtual environment, so we do not interfere with the system-wide python packages.
+Next we activate this environment, upgrade the pip installer, and finally we install the required packages.
-Install the required Python packages using pip.
-(If you encounter any compilation errors during this step, ensure that you've installed all of the system dependencies listed above.):
+If you encounter any compilation errors during this last step, ensure that you've installed all of the system dependencies listed above! :

 .. code-block:: bash

+  # cd /opt/openl2m
+  # python3 -m venv /opt/openl2m/venv
+  # source venv/bin/activate
+  (venv) # pip3 install --upgrade pip
-  # pip3 install -r requirements.txt
+  (venv) # pip3 install -r requirements.txt

 If you encounter errors while installing the required packages, check that you're running a recent version of pip with the command `pip3 -V`.

 **Configuration**